HerbeMalveillante/pyco-8/README.md

 This boilerplate code should generate a blank window with a black background.

+This window is resizeable, and you can even set it to fullscreen.
+The screen will always be a square, and the aspect ratio will be preserved.
+Black borders will be added to the sides if the window is not a square.

 ---

 ### Customization

 After cloning the repository, you should have a `config.py` file, containing settings you can change to customize the engine.
-By Default, these settings will emulate pico-8, but you can break the limitations by adding colors, modifying the defaut font, changing the resolution, and adding inputs.
+By Default, these settings will emulate **Pico-8**, but you can break the limitations by adding colors, modifying the defaut font, changing the resolution, and adding inputs.

 ---